 Eastern International College students must maintain a clean, professional appearance while on campus and while involved with any events affiliated with Eastern International College.
+Students who are not in compliance with the dress policy will be dismissed from the building for that day.
 The following dress policy must be adhered to at all times:

 - Students must wear the required uniform specific to their program during all classes.
-All uniforms must be presentable and bear the Eastern International College logo. - Students must wear nursing shoes or all white sneakers, no exceptions. - Students should avoid extreme and excessive hairstyles, make-up, long nails, jewelry and piercings. - Tattoos must not be visible. - Students must clearly display their Eastern International College I.D. at all times. - Unless otherwise noted, a minimum of business- casual attire must be worn when students are engaged in professional activities affiliated with Eastern International College.
+All uniforms must be presentable and bear the Eastern International College logo. - Students must wear nursing shoes or all white sneakers, no exceptions. - Students must wear their hair up and off the shoulders and face; students are not permitted to wear excessive make-up, long or artificial nails, jewelry and piercings. - Tattoos must not be visible. - Students must clearly display their Eastern International College I.D. at all times. - Unless otherwise noted, a minimum of business- casual attire must be worn when students are engaged in professional activities affiliated with Eastern International College. - Students are required to purchase their own uniforms and other necessary items to comply with the dress code of their Program.